-The past couple of days, winter has refused to loosen it’s grip on the place I call home, and tonight it will bear down with sub-freezing temperatures for one more day before relenting and giving us at least a few days break.
+The past couple of days, winter has refused to loosen it’s grip on the place I call home, and tonight it will bear down with sub-freezing temperatures for one more day in a deep freeze before relenting and giving us at least a few days break.

 In the meantime, however, there are large sheets of ice (with a fresh dusting of snow) that coat many of the horizontal surfaces that we must traverse to get to where we need to go (sidewalks, driveways, roads):